xuchunyang/vlc.el/README.md

 ## Usage

-### Enable the web interface
+### Start VLC with the web interface

-To use this package, you're going to need to enable the web interface, go to Preferences → HTTP web interface → check "Enable HTTP web interface", and don't forget to set a non-empty password, then restart VLC.
+Go to Preferences → HTTP web interface → check "Enable HTTP web interface", and don't forget to set a non-empty password, then restart VLC.

+Another choice is simply `M-x vlc-start`, it will launch VLC for you with this
+command:

+    vlc --extraintf http --http-password secret

 ### Have fun